 Who doesn’t know and love guacamole?
 No, I’m not talking about the pre-packaged stuff you find in the supermarkets – I mean the freshly made, flavour filled and natural version you can easily make at home.
-Eat it with Nachos, on bread of bring it as a side to your next barbecue.
+Eat your homemade Guacamole with Nachos, on bread or bring it as a side to your next barbecue.

-Classically A Guacamole comes with chili and coriander.
+Traditional Guacamole comes with chilli and coriander.
 I understand that not everybody likes them.
 The good about guacamole is that it also tastes great without those.

 Mash avocado with lime to create a very basic version of guacamole.
 With that it’s still not the real thing, but still it surely is tasty.
 From here, you can decide which ingredients to add on.
 You can serve your Guac with Nachos, a cheesy sauce, bean paste or Pico de gallo.

 - Peel and chop the onion in small pieces.
 Cut the tomato, remove the seeds and chop on.
 Mix both into your green mass.